Women’s Creative Entrepreneurship & Equity Institute

 Women Of Impact is a WCEEI project at Impact Hub Oakland that brings together women who are emerging leaders, established entrepreneurs, successful businesswomen, intrapreneurs, non-profit leaders, investors, professionals and creatives.
 It is a container where new collaborative networks and ecosystems are formed and deepened.
 Programming includes; conferences, educational events, networking groups, and targeted mentoring for cis/trans women seeking to make positive impacts.

 The Town Hall on Girls & Women of Color Project is a WCEEI project in collaboration with Omi Gallery that utilizes “artivism” and social practice as a means to investigate, design, and implement solutions that center girls and women of color as catalysts, leaders, and change agents in Oakland.
 Through an inclusive creative arts practice, the disruption of social, gender, economic and political norms which keep girls and WOC disproportionately oppressed are achieved through the shared strategies from past convenings as well as new innovations addressing the current political climate.
-Programming Includes; social justice circles, tactical trainings, mentorship, art exhibitions, and the annual "Breaking the Silence" Town Hall event in partnership with the African American Policy Forum.
+Programming Includes; monthly social justice circles + tactical trainings, mentorship, art exhibitions, community events, and the annual "Breaking the Silence" Town Hall event in partnership with the African American Policy Forum.